 If you don't know HTML, don't worry!
 You can add complex questions and inputs to your actions without writing a line of code using our visual form builder.

-In the pre-built questions section on the right, you will have the option to add the address and city fields to actions that don't usually come with them: petitions, events, and forms.
-You will also see any pre-built questions that have already been made for your group.
+For most action types, in the pre-built questions section on the right, you will have the option to add basic fields like first name or address, or mobile number to the form.
+You will also see any pre-built questions that store data in custom fields that have already been made for your group.
+To create new pre-built questions you'd like to appear here, or edit existing questions, click the Edit button next to the Core and Custom Questions heading.
 Learn more about questions here.

 To add a pre-built question to your form, click the dropdown to choose the question you want to add, then click and drag the question that pops up to the left, the "Your Form" section on the left.